-CBD Oil and Edibles: Health Benefits Galore in Food, Cocktails and More
+CBD Oil and Weed Edibles: Health Benefits Galore in Gummies, Cocktails and More

 What is CBD oil?
 Is it good to eat?

 CBD oil is produced from the cannabis plant.
 Without getting too technical, cannabis yields two main active chemical compounds (a.k.a. cannabinoids): THC and CBD.

 - THC (tetrahydrocannabinol) = the most well-known chemical compound produced by cannabis that causes hallucinogenic effects; this is what gets you high

 - CBD (cannabidiol) = the second most well-known chemical compound derived from cannabis that won’t get you high or “stoned” (certain non-cannabis plants also contain CBD); this is used to treat a host of medical issues including anxiety, epileptic seizures, inflammation, etc.

 Yes, CBD oil can be eaten and even comes in all kinds of flavors from strawberry to root beer.
 It’s a featured ingredient in many edibles (i.e. any food infused with cannabis).
 It provides significant health benefits due to its anti-anxiety, anti-seizure, anti-inflammation and anti-psychotic properties.

 Are CBD edibles the same as weed edibles?
 Will they give me the munchies?

 CBD edibles primarily contain CBD and have little to no THC.
 This means they won’t give you the mind-altering, hunger-inducing side effects that are usually associated with weed, which is high in THC.
 Although CBD won’t give you the munchies, be aware that some edibles contain a mix of both CBD and THC.
 So if you want to avoid getting high or getting the munchies, double check the CBD and THC content.